Department of Computing Science

 - (March 2015) I gave a 3-part tutorial on "Online learning" at the Indian Institute of Technology (IIT) of Madras at the Workshop on Advances in Reinforcement Learning.

 - (March 2015) I gave a talk on "Exploiting Symmetries to Construct Efficient MCMC Algorithms" at Waterloo. slides

 - (January 2015) Distinguished lecture at UBC on "Learning to Make Better Decisions: Challenges for the 21st Century". slides

 - Prospective grad students who are interested in joining the Statistical Machine Learning degree specialization program, which is a joint program between our department and the MathStat department should look here.
 Further info here.

-- Responding to an emergency situation, I have spent a few hours by searching on the IEEE website to collect recent references on applications of RL.
+- Responding to an "emergency situation", back in 2008 I have spent a few hours by searching on the IEEE website to collect recent references on applications of RL.
 Here are the results which are now linked to the page on Successes of RL.
 See also Satinder's similarly titled page here.